askui/askui-try-out/README.md

 ## Moving Parts of This Workspace

-We will tidy up your workspace now as the Visual Studio Code Editor in your browser is cluttered:
+First, we will tidy up your workspace now as the Visual Studio Code Editor in your browser is cluttered:

 * Hide Sidebar: press `CTRL + b` (`COMMAND + b` on macOS)
 * Remove _Get Started_ tab: Left click on the _x_ beneath the tab